EnglishBen/GTAFrostedWinterRemastered-Public/README.md

 - **When I load my save, a really annoying sound plays**

 This is a vanilla bug that seems to happen more frequently in Frosted Winter.
 Simply pausing and unpausing should fix it!

-- **When I try and boot the game, it just sits idle in task manager instead**

-This vanilla bug is solved by heading to gta3.exe -> right click -> properties -> compatibility -> change DPI settings -> tick "high DPI scaling override".

 - **The game boots, but I cannot move my mouse in-game**